aleshaleksey/fansys23/monsters-npcs/humanoids.md

 |Skills|-|-|Usually +4 climb, +3 athletics, +2 fortify, +7 stealth, +5 acrobatics, +5 sleight of hand, +2 prospect, +3 history, +5 observe, +4 sense motive, +4 deception|
 |Loot|||Usually the tools of their trade, and clothes on their back.|

-This represents experienced scouts, saboteurs, snipers, marksmen, low rank assassins or even general swashbucklers.
+This represents experienced scouts, saboteurs, snipers, marksmen, low rank assassins or even, at a stretch, swashbucklers.

 A scout attempts to avoid being seen when performing their duty, or to "hide in plain sight".
 Under certain circumstances they will take extreme measures to eliminate those that have witnessed their activities.

 A scout generally prefers not to engage in combat if their mission can be accomplished without doing so.
 If they must engage in combat, they would rather attack from their target while it is unaware and quickly finish the task.
 A scout that realises the impossibility of defeating their foe will usually flee.
-They may surrender to incidental foes, but will very seldom surrender to their mark, or those working with them, as the value of information they carry means that o capture their fate is usually grim.
+They may surrender to incidental foes, but will very seldom surrender to their mark, or those working with them, as the value of information they carry means that on capture their fate is usually grim.

 Scouts are proficient with light blades, light armour, bows and sometimes mechanical bows, spears and staves.
 On missions where discretion is important they will use only equipment that is easily hidden.
 Since training a skilled scout is a lengthy and expensive process, they are generally few in number and, in most cases, they are used carefully by their taskmasters.